Al-faqun/Students/README.md

 Educational project: you can **browse** list of students, use **search**, add **your** own data, which will give you cookie token, so you could **edit** your 'Student profile' later.

-There're currently two versions: written without use of frameworks and psr-7, and the Slim version (Slim is tiny framework).
+There're currently two versions: one written without use of frameworks and psr-7, and the Slim version (Slim is tiny framework).
 Big framework will come next!

 We use mysql/MariaDB with two tables: one holding data about **profiles**, another manipulates **password** hashes.